tangentsoft/pidp8i/HACKERS.md

 your local changes back to the central repo.
 In this mode, Fossil works more like Git's default mode, buying you many of the same problems that go along with that working style.
-I recommend disabling autosync mode only when you are truly going to be offline, and don't want Fossil attempting to sync when you know it will fail.
+I recommend disabling autosync mode only when you are truly going to be offline and don't want Fossil attempting to sync when you know it will fail.